A somewhat healthier version of Barefoot Contessa’s orange pound cake. A sweet, citrus cake perfect with tea.

 That was 14 years ago.
 Today, Melissa turns 30.

-Last night her and Ethan came over for dinner and we got to celebrate with wine and cake (we’ll forget about the fussy baby part).
+Last night her and her son, Ethan came over for dinner and we got to celebrate with wine and orange pound cake (we’ll forget about the fussy baby part).

 If anyone knows cake, it’s Ina.
 The woman’s got butter and sugar down.
 I actually ended up tweaking one of her recipes a bit and making it a somewhat healthier.
 And by healthier, I mean just not heart attack inducing upon the first bite.
 This is not a “healthy” recipe in any way, shape or form.

 I have to say, this time around, I’m happy to let Melissa go first on the birthday front.
-I’m going to milk these next 94 days for as long as possible.
+I’m going to milk these next 94 days before turning 30 for as long as possible.

-Happy birthday Melis, here’s to 2012, another defining year.
+Happy birthday Melis, here’s to 2012, another defining year and here’s an indulgent orange pound cake to kick things off!

 - 2 eggs